SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

         $ renku run workflow.yml filter count

-..
-If we had a longer workflow, perhaps with 10 or more steps, we could specify a
-.. subset of steps to run.

-.. .. code-block:: console

-..         # runs the step 'filter' and every step after it.
-..         $ renku run workflow.yml filter:

-..         # runs every step before 'count', and the 'count' step
-..         $ renku run workflow.yml :count

-..         # runs every step between 'filter' and 'count', including 'filter' and 'count' themselves
-..         $ renku run workflow.yml filter:count

 Workflow Step Execution Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you execute a workflow file, Renku builds an execution graph to determine
 how the steps in the workflow are related.
-Renku then executes steps in that
+Renku then executes the steps in that
 order.
+This means that only the data dependencies between steps determine the
-This means that the order of steps in the workflow file has no effect on
+execution order, not the order of steps in the workflow file.
-the execution order.

 The ``--dry-run`` and ``--no-commit`` flags